The Final Master

-The Master (released internationally as The Final Master) is a 2015 Chinese martial arts film written, co-produced, and directed by Xu Haofeng, about the last Wing Chun master's quest to pass down his art in pre-WWII China.
-The film stars Liao Fan, Jiang Wenli, Chin Shih-chieh, Song Jia and Song Yang.
+The Master, released internationally as The Final Master, is a 2015 Chinese martial arts film written, co-produced, and directed by Xu Haofeng, about the last Wing Chun master's quest to pass down his art in early 20th-century China.
+The film starred Liao Fan, Jiang Wenli, Chin Shih-chieh, Song Jia and Song Yang.

 Plot

 The story follows the journey of Wing Chun Grandmaster Chen Shi, the last surviving practitioner, and his attempt to open a Martial Arts School in Tianjin, a city known for its martial arts culture.
 Intertwined with Chen's ambition is that of Madame Zou, who has her designs for taking control of the Martial Arts community in Tianjin.

 The film opens with Geng Liangchen (Chen Shi's Apprentice) thoroughly humiliating Madame Zou's champion in a duel.

 The film then cuts back in time to Chen Shi's arrival in Tianjin.
 Chen defeats all of Grandmaster Zheng Shan'ao's disciples.
 Zheng is the Grandmaster of the Tianjin Martial Art community.
 Zheng is impressed by Chen and learns that Chen practices Wing Chun - a little known southern style at the time.
 The two lament the fact that the true secrets of Martial Arts are not taught widely and that masters are restricted to passing their arts to two students in their lifetime.
 Zheng makes a proposition to Chen to remedy this and proposes that Chen open up a school with his help in Tianjin if Chen is willing to teach his secrets.

 Chen declines this offer and chooses to open a school anyway to enhance his reputation.
 Chen cites a rule that allows him to open a school if he defeats eight of the Tianjin schools.
 Zheng warns Chen that if he chooses this route, he will be expelled.
 Zheng proposes that Chen train a local disciple who will defeat the eight schools.
 Chen says this will take three years, but Zheng tells him he has no choice.
 Zheng tells Chen he already has a candidate for Chen's disciple.

 Chen decides he needs to marry a local woman and proposes marriage to the waitress at the restaurant where he is.
 The waitress, Zhao, is a pariah because she had a child with a foreigner when she was 17.
 Chen and Zhao's arrangement is that the two maintain appearances as a poor couple.
 She is never to ask him what he is doing in Tianjin, and he will take her shopping and bring her crab for dinner.
 Despite the sham marriage, the two of them have a continued physical (sexual) relationship.